skogsbaer/write-your-python-program/README.md

 ### Troubleshooting

-- If the extension cannot find the Python interpreter, you might need to set the path to the Python interpreter in the settings of visual studio code.
+- If the extension cannot find the Python interpreter, you might need to set the path to the Python interpreter in the settings of the extension.
+Note that the extension has its own settings, it does not use the settings of the regular Python extension.
-- By default, pylint is enabled in visual studio code.
-Pylint will then mark certain variables (such as `check`, `Record`, `Enum` and `Mixed`) with a warning because they are not imported explicitly but the extension provides them through some magic.
-We will fix this in the next iteration of the extension, but for now you have the disable pylint in the settings of visual studio code.
+- The extension disables linting of Python code when activated.
+This is well-suited for beginners but might cause unwanted effects when you rely on linting.
+In such cases, you have to deactivate the extension.

 ## Features